danielbush/lean-remote-containers/README.md

     use `sudo`.
 I'll assume such users are familiar with this.
 For macOS you can install Docker Desktop gui which will give you docker cli commands.
 I don't have a windows box, but I'd assume you get a similar experience to the mac.
+- To use lean locally you need the [Lean 3 extension](https://marketplace.visualstudio.com/items?itemName=jroesch.lean) .
+  This extension is installed for you on the remote container and runs in the container environment.

 ### Setup